Healthy Pregnancy & Birth

 Ultrasound Research

 Educational content only.
 Not medical advice.
 Birth decisions are deeply personal and medical circumstances vary.
-Use this information to prepare informed questions and conversations with your care provider — midwife, OB, doula — before and during labor.
-Every mother deserves the full picture.
+Every mother deserves the full picture before the appointment, not after.

 Open